cognitect-labs/aquamacs-support/README.md

 * Search for a command in your .dir-locals.el and command history with `Option-r`

 `C-z` will automatically launch a REPL with the first defined command in the loaded `.dir-locals.el`, or `clojure` if `.dir-locals.el` is not found.

+The `clj-environment` variable adds the following strings to the environment in which your repl command is run.
+The clojure repl run with this `.dir-locals.el` would return "OPTION2" from `(System/getenv "OTHER_TEST_VAR")`.

 ## .dir-locals.el Location